NYCS David Letterman Fan Club meeting and performance, Post College, Greenvale, NY.

 Johnson’s father, Eino Johnson, dies on July 15, 1984.

-Johnson stages very few performances /gestures: A Performance Event with Ray Johnson, part of the 32nd Annual Long Island Artists’ Show, Heckscher Museum, Huntington, NY; The New York Correspondance Academy: A Throwaway Gesture for Brian Buczak.
+Johnson stages very few performances/gestures: A Performance Event with Ray Johnson, part of the 32nd Annual Long Island Artists’ Show, Heckscher Museum, Huntington, NY; The New York Correspondance Academy: A Throwaway Gesture for Brian Buczak.
 Solo exhibition: Prints after ‘Étants Donnés’ at The Print Club, Philadelphia.

-In 1987 Johnson becomes increasingly isolated.
-His last documented performance is in 1988 in conjunction with the Al Hansen exhibition at Gracie Mansion Gallery, New York, with Larry Poons and Vito Acconci.
+Johnson's last documented performance is in 1988 in conjunction with the Al Hansen exhibition at Gracie Mansion Gallery, New York, with Larry Poons and Vito Acconci.

 Johnson’s mother, Lorraine L. Polkki Johnson dies in mid-June of 1988.